 All rights in the design, text, graphics and other material on our site and the selection or arrangement thereof is copyright of Plymouth City Council or other third parties.
 Permission is granted to electronically download, copy and print, in hard copy, portions of our site solely for private or educational use (within the classroom), provided that no changes are made to the material and that Plymouth City Council is acknowledged as the owner.

 Any other use of the materials on our site (including reproduction for purposes other than noted above and alteration, modification, distribution or republication) without our prior written permission is strictly prohibited.
-Should you require permission for the above, please contact Corporate Communications Team, Plymouth City Council, Civic Centre, Plymouth.
-PL1 2AA.
+Should you require permission for the above, please contact Corporate Communications Team, Plymouth City Council, Ballard House, West Hoe Road, Plymouth PL1 3BJ.
 Please note this does not apply to information on this website made available under the Open Government License.

 Permission to reproduce copyright material on this site does not extend to any material identified as being the copyright of a third party.
 Permission to reproduce such material must be obtained from the copyright holder.

 Photographic images are occasionally used for journalistic or artistic purposes.
 Whenever possible Plymouth City Council obtains (either directly or via third parties) the express permission for images of people to be used on the web.
 However, this is not always possible for group photographs.

 Should a member of the public object to their image being contained in any such photograph they should email email@example.com and the photograph will be immediately removed.

 Some of the maps on this website have been extracted from Ordnance Survey material.
 Ordnance Survey maps and maps created from Ordnance Survey material are subject to Crown copyright.
 Users of our website are limited to viewing and downloading the mapping for private and non-commercial purposes only.